midopa/twitter-block-list/README.md

 this is mainly meant to block as much promoted tweets as possible. you can use adblocker on a desktop/laptop, but on mobile it's harder to block this stuff. so that's where this block list would come in handy.

+## "philosophy"

+the only motivation with this list is to remove any promoted/suggested tweets. no affliations or whatever. that said, blocking personal accounts is not advised for a shared list, unless that personal account uses tweet promotion.

 ## how to import

 1. download the csv file